symfony/panther/README.md

 [DomCrawler](https://symfony.com/doc/current/components/dom_crawler.html) APIs, , and contains
 all features you need to test your apps.
 It will sound familiar if you have ever created [a functional test for a Symfony app](https://symfony.com/doc/current/testing.html#functional-tests): as the API is exactly the same!
-Keep in mind that Panthère doesn't depend of Symfony, it's a standalone library.
+Keep in mind that Panthère can be used in every PHP project, it's a standalone library.

 Panthère automatically finds your local installation of Chrome and launches it (thanks to [ChromeDriver](https://sites.google.com/a/chromium.org/chromedriver/)), so you don't need to install anything on your computer, neither Selenium server nor obscure driver.